 Students can find themselves in situations where they need assistance in resolving an issue or concern that impact their success at Missouri S&T. Below are common topics of concern and guidance that may be helpful.
 If you are not able to find your topic of concern below or need further guidance, please contact us at firstname.lastname@example.org.

-Tutoring: The Student Success Center offers peer tutoring for students who has attended LEAD and still need extra help.
-If a student is struggling in a class that isn't listed on the schedule, visit the Student Success Center and they will try to find the student help.
-For more information about tutoring visit http://studentsuccess.mst.edu/tutoring/.
+The Student Success Center provides peer tutoring for students who have attended LEAD sessions, but still need extra help.
+If a student is struggling in a class that isn't listed on the schedule, the Student Success Center will try to find the student help.
+For more information, visit 198 Toomey Hall, 573-341-7596, http://studentsuccess.mst.edu/tutoring/.

-Whenever there is a gap in a student's attendance, regardless of the reason, they must be readmitted back to the University through the Registrar’s Office.
-The readmission application can be found on the Registrar’s website here and is due by December 15th for a spring semester readmission, July 15th for a fall semester readmission, and April 1 for summer semester readmission.
+Whenever there is a gap in a student's attendance, regardless of the reason, they must be readmitted to the University through the Office of the Registrar.
+The readmission application can be found on the Office of the Registrar’s website here and is due by December 15th for spring semester readmission, July 15th for fall semester readmission, or April 1 for summer semester readmission.

 The Student Financial Assistance Office is available to help students at every stage during their degree attainment regarding scholarships, FASFA information, student loans, etc. located at F-1 Parker Hall, 573-341-4282, SFA@mst.edu, http://sfa.mst.edu/.

 Fee Adjustment Appeal is available for students who experience extenuating circumstances impacting their ability to attend, complete, and succeed at Missouri S&T. Extenuating circumstances include, but are not limited to, medical/mental health issues, illness/death in family, being the victim of a crime or traumatic event, or other personal crises.